-- 1. For a student's first and second truancy, the student may be required to meet with an administrator. - 2.
-For any additional truancy, the student may be sent home pending a parent conference. - 3.
-Continual or habitual truancy may result in the loss of credit. - 4.
+- 1. For a student's first and second truancy, the student may be required to meet with an administrator - 2.
+Continual or habitual truancy may result in the loss of credit and parent conference with administration. - 3.
 Continual truancy will be reported to the Wright County Truancy Intervention Program.
+For more details, please visit their website.